jdantonio/functional-ruby/README.md

 ### Supported Ruby versions

 MRI 1.9.2, 1.9.3, and 2.0.
-Anything else and your mileage may vary (most notably with the concurrency utilities).
+This library is pure Ruby and has no gem dependencies.
+It should be fully compatible with any Ruby interpreter that is 1.9.x compliant.
+I simply don't know enough about JRuby, Rubinius, or the others to fully support them.
+I can promise good karma and attribution on this page to anyone wishing to take responsibility for verifying compaitibility with any Ruby other than MRI.

 ### Install